SSWConsulting/SSW.Rules.Content/rules/update-the-dotnetnuke-style-sheets-to-underline-a-link/rule.md

 archivedreason: outdated
 guid: b26cba54-c155-4418-8766-392d38ea958d
 ---
-As per [Rules to underline all links on "Rules to Better Websites - Navigation"](https://www.ssw.com.au/rules/underlined-links/) always update the necessary DotNetNuke style sheets to make links perfectly clear, by underlining them.
+As per [rules to underline all links](/underlined-links/) always update the necessary DotNetNuke style sheets to make links perfectly clear, by underlining them.

 <!--endintro-->

 To underline links in DotNetNuke you need to change the styles in the style sheet Portals/\_default/default.css

 ```css
 A:Link
 {